Johannes Kleske

 Example: “This changes everything.”
 “Anyone who misses out will be left behind.”
 “The future is already here.”

 Effect: This rhetoric creates urgency and pressure to adapt, even though the history of technology is full of failed “inevitable“ trends.
-It nips critical questioning in the bud and creates an artificial FOMO (Fear of Missing Out) dynamic.
+This rhetoric effectively suppresses critical questioning and fosters an artificial sense of FOMO (Fear of Missing Out).

 2. The Rapid Fire Technique

-Technique: Overwhelming through a rapid succession of videos, statistics and quotes without pauses for reflection.
+Technique: Overwhelming through a rapid succession of videos, statistics and quotes without taking pauses for reflection.

 Example: A presentation that fires off 40 trends in 20 minutes, accompanied by rapid image changes and emotional music.